Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics

 \paragraph{Numerical restrictions}

 As the length \(\L\) is decreasing, the algorithm looks worse and worse converging, and the densities become more and more peaked around the endpoints of the distribution.
 By choosing a small enough interpolation step (the densities \(f_j\) are numerically defined by polynomial interpolation from a finite number of values), it was nevertheless possible to make the algorithm reasonably convergent for the considered states and lengths \(\L\), when \(N=3\).
-Decreasing further the interpolation step means increasing the computation time, and the necessary amount of memory, which puts a limit to our precision and the minimal length\footnote{We are aware of the fact that our precision for the energy levels is not sufficiently good.
-Our numerical results are still quite preliminary, we will try to improve them in the nearest future by using a better interpolation procedure and using more powerful computers.
-We definitely believe that our procedure can give a much better precision than these first results in the \(N=3\) case, and we hope also to tackle the \(N\geq 4\) case.}.
+Decreasing further the interpolation step means increasing the computation time and the necessary amount of memory, which puts a practical limit to our precision and to the minimal length .

-Unfortunately, at \(N\geq 4 \) the calculations become heavier and with the size of interpolation steps we can afford our algorithm becomes instable already for \(\L\) of order \(\sim 1 \) (which means we cannot really check the conformal limit for instance).
-At the moment we cannot say whether this has a physical meaning (like some symmetry breaking down, or some new type of singularity appearing) or whether it is just a numerical artifact, due to a poor numeric accuracy, or to the choice of the equations.
-For instance, it could be that the function we iterate over stops to be a contraction mapping but still has a fixed point, and maybe even that by rewriting slightly the functions it could become a contraction again, and extracting its fixed point would be possible by iterations.
+Unfortunately, at \(N\geq 4 \) the calculations become heavier and with the size of interpolation steps we can afford our algorithm becomes instable already for \(\L\) of order \(\sim 1 \) (which means we cannot really check, for instance, the conformal limit).
+At the moment we cannot say whether this instability has a physical meaning (like some symmetry breakdown, or some new type of singularity appearing) or whether it is just a numerical artifact, due to a poor numerical accuracy, or to the choice of the equations.
+For instance, it could be that the equation we iterate stops to correspond to a contraction mapping but still has a fixed point, and maybe even that, by rewriting slightly the functions, it could become a contraction again, and extracting its fixed point would be possible by iterations.